ForestAdmin/agent-nodejs/docs/deployment/forest-cli-commands/switch.md

 #### Branch selection

-You can switch directly to a specific branch by using `forest branch <my_branch_name>`, while omitting the branch name will allow you to easy select one:
+You can switch directly to a specific branch by using `forest branch <my_branch_name>`.

+Omitting the branch name will allow you to easily select one:

 ```
 $ forest switch
 [?
 Select the branch you want to set-current:
 feature/add-new-smart-view-with-information
 hotfix/fix-dropdown-issue
 feature/implement-refund-smart-action
 ```